AyubFoks/smart-goal-planner/README.md

 ## Details

 A simple React-based fintech application that helps users manage multiple savings goals.
 Users can create, update, delete, and deposit into goals while tracking progress with a visual progress bar.
-Data persistence is handled by `json-server` using a local `db.json` file.
+Data persistence is handled by Google Firebase API.

 ---